Lincoln Rogers and Brian Horner answer custom home building questions in Las Vegas on the Inside Kingdom and Co. podcast

 Inside Kingdom & Co.

-Hosted by Brian Horner and Lincoln Rogers, we started this podcast to pull back the curtain on the design-build world.
+Hosted by Lincoln Rogers and the Kingdom & Co. team, we started this podcast to pull back the curtain on the design-build world.
 This podcast was born from a desire to bring clarity and confidence to a process that often feels overwhelming.
 Whether you're renovating, building from the ground up, or simply exploring your options, we're here to offer refined insight and trusted guidance.
 From navigating timelines and budgets to understanding design choices and construction challenges, this podcast is your guide to a smoother, smarter experience from concept to completion.

-Q&A, January 2026
+Q&A, January 2026 | Inside Kingdom & Co.
+Podcast

-We get a lot of people on Instagram that ask a lot of questions, you know, so let’s go through some of them.
+Lincoln: We get a lot of people on Instagram that ask a lot of questions, you know, so let’s go through some of them.

 So question number one, what is the difference between a semi-custom and fully custom home?